Special Surgery Announcement

 Free Spay/Neuter for eligible zip codes

 Feral cats IN TRAPS can be brought in on a first come first serve basis.
-Ten cat spaces are available without an appointment each day (Saturdays and Sundays there is a limit of 5 per day).
+Unlimited cat spaces are available without an appointment on Tuesdays and Wednesdays (Mondays, Fridays, Saturdays and Sundays there is a limit of 5 per day).
 Calling ahead to check for surgery is recommended as there are days when the surgery suite is closed for maintenance or staff training.
 All cats presented as feral in a trap will receive an ear tip procedure.
 Community cats or strays that are tame and enjoy human companionship must have a scheduled appointment.
 Any cat not in a humane trap MUST be handable by surgery staff to be accepted for surgery.

 Millions of companion animals are euthanized every year across America because there are not enough loving homes for them.
 Spaying and neutering your pets helps ensure every dog and cat born has a home waiting for them.
 We thank you for considering getting your pet altered to help us fight this nationwide problem.